Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 -------- | ----- | -----------
 TotalPromotionDiscount | float | Total promotional discount received for the product ReturnReason | string | Reason for returning the item.
+Applicable for return items.
+Values:<br> WID - Wrong item delivered <br> BAQ - Bad Quality <br> DLP - Did not like the product <br> DPR - Defective/Damage product received <br> RD - Received Damaged DP - Defective Product<br> II - Incorrect Item received<br> UW	Unwanted Gift<br> US - Unsuitable<br> UP - Unlike Photo, TS - Too Small<br> OT - Other<br> FD - Fraud<br> IE - Incorrect Size<br> PDR - Product is damaged<br> WPD - Product is not as per website description<br> CR - Customer Remorse<br> PWF - Product is not properly functioning
-Applicable for return items IsBackOrder | boolean | Can the item be ordered even when out of stock ShippingVoucherDiscount | float | Discount on shipping through voucher SubStatus | enum | Sub status of the as configured in the CP.
+IsBackOrder | boolean | Whether the item can be ordered even when it is out of stock ShippingVoucherDiscount | float | Discount amount, though voucher, availed on the shipment SubStatus | enum | Sub status of the order as configured in the CP.
 For example, RJ for rejected.
 You can find the order sub-statuses configured on the CP Settings > Application settings > Order settings > Order Substatus
-IsFreebie | enum | Whether the item is a free gift item.
+IsFreebie | enum | Whether the item is a free gift item or not.
 Value `0` for no, `1` for yes FreebieParent | string | Unique id of the freebie parent product